Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Background and Problem Formulation

 In general the curvature of the likelihood surface does not align with the bare parameters.
 Rather, the characterization of the model's sloppiness aligns with the eigenvectors of $\mathcal{I}$.
 Eigenvalues of the FIM are related to the singular value decomposition of $J=U\Sigma V^T$:

-This implies that the right singular values of the Jacobian $V$ are also the eigenvectors of the FIM.
+where $U$ and $V$ are matrices of the left and right singular vectors of $J$, and $\Sigma$ is the diagonal matrix of its singular values.
+This implies that the right singular vectors of the Jacobian $V$ are also the eigenvectors of the FIM.
 The eigenvectors of $\mathcal{I}$ ``orient'' the parameter-space into the parameter combinations most relevant for changing the model's behavior.

 Imagine now that we coarsen the sampling rate by changing $t_{max}$.
-In our simple example, increase $t_{max}$ from 3 to 6 means the model $\mathbf{y}$ is sampled at $t=\{2,4,6\}$.
+In our simple example, increasing $t_{max}$ from 3 to 6 means the model $\mathbf{y}$ is sampled at $t=\{2,4,6\}$.
 This procedure stretches the manifold in some directions and compresses it in others.
 This distortion is measured by an increase or decrease in the eigenvalues of $\mathcal{I}$, respectively.
 Compression of the manifold (i.e., decreasing eigenvalue) with increasing $t_{max}$ indicates that the combination of parameters is less important to the long-term dynamics.
 We call the corresponding eigendirection ``irrelevant".
 Similarly, if the manifold stretches (i.e., increasing eigenvalue), we call the corresponding direction ``hyperrelevant".
-Directions that are neither compressed nor stretched are called ``relevant" direction (Fig.~\ref{fig:eigfig}B).
-Returning to the example in equation \ref{eq:toymodel}, $\theta_1$ is relevant since its effect on the model's output is unchanged with observation time.
-In contrast, $\theta_1$ is irrelevant since the exact rate of the decay matters less as time scales become very large, and $\theta_3$ is hyperrelevant since small changes have large effects at large $t$.
+Directions that are neither compressed nor stretched are called ``relevant" directions (Fig.~\ref{fig:eigfig}B).
+Returning to the example in Eq.~\ref{eq:toymodel}, $\theta_1$ is relevant since its effect on the model's output is unchanged with observation time.
+In contrast, $\theta_2$ is irrelevant since the exact rate of the decay matters less as time scales become very large, and $\theta_3$ is hyperrelevant since small changes have large effects at large $t$.
+Note that $\theta_2$ and $\theta_3$ are functionally interchangeable if either is negative.

-This procedure is similar to coarse-graining under RG flow described in referece \cite{Raju2018}, and used to generate their Fig.~1.
+This procedure is similar to coarse-graining under RG flow described in reference~\cite{Raju2018} and is used to generate their Fig.~1.
 In our case, however, because we are coarsening the sampling rate, the total observation time increases and includes new information, i.e., observations at later times.
-As such, it is not a true coarse-graining, and introduces the possibility of hyperrelevant directions, i.e., directions that become increasingly important such as $\theta_3$.
-We will see that hyperrelevant directions are associated with stability or instability of the equilibrium.
+As such, it is not a true coarse-graining and introduces the possibility of hyperrelevant directions, i.e., directions that become increasingly important such as $\theta_3$.
+We will see that hyperrelevant directions are associated with the stability or instability of the equilibrium.